AngolaOfficial Name: Republic of Angola

 Rua Houari Boumedienne #32

-Angola is a large, developing country in south west central Africa.
+Angola is a large, developing country in southwest Africa.
 The capital city is Luanda.
-Portuguese, the official language, is widely-spoken throughout the country.
+Portuguese is the official language; English is not commonly used.
 Despite its extensive oil and mineral reserves and arable land suitable for large-scale production of numerous crops, Angola has some of the world’s lowest social development indicators.
-Development was severely restricted by a 27-year civil war that broke out upon independence in 1975 and destroyed most of the country’s infrastructure.
+Development was severely restricted by a 13-year war for independence and a 27-year civil war that broke out upon independence in 1975 and destroyed most of the country’s infrastructure.

 Entry, Exit & Visa Requirements